 We have received over 3000 responses.
 We are very grateful for the time and effort that stakeholders have put in to respond to our consultation.
 The responses are accessible on this project page.
 We have divided the responses into separate bundles, each with an index.
 We have also produced a general index covering all responses.
 There are some discrepancies in the numbering of responses, which are the result of duplicate and confidential responses.
 In addition to individual responses, we received submissions in response to surveys and online petitions, which sometimes used identical phrasing to our provisional proposals and questions, but at other times were different.
 Many stakeholders did not respond to all questions but only commented on particular provisional proposals.
 On other occasions stakeholders provided comments that made it difficult to categorise the response as either an agreement or disagreement.
 We have tried our best to interpret and process all the responses as accurately as possible.

 The project examines the legal framework relating to taxis and PHVs with a view to making it simpler and more modern.
 We published a consultation paper with our provisional proposals for reform on 10 May 2012.
 This was followed by a four month consultation period where we invited the public to respond to our proposals.
-We plan to publish a final report with our recommendations and draft Bill by April 2014.
+We plan to publish a final report with our recommendations and draft Bill on 23 May 2014.